smeyfroi/fingerprint2/docs/MIDI-Controller.md

 ## Technical Notes

 - Controller runs in **DAW mode** for LED and display control
+- Auto-temp-display is disabled for all faders, encoders, and buttons (only our custom temporary overlays are shown)
 - All button CCs are on MIDI channel 1, except Shift (channel 7)
 - Transport button CCs: Shift=63, Play=116, Record=118, Track Left=103, Track Right=102
 - Top row button CCs: 37-44